Equivalence between exponential concentration in quantum machine learning kernels and barren plateaus in variational algorithms: Barren plateaus vs exponential concentration

+Figure~\ref{fig:multi_datasets} shows the resulting kernel variances for the four additional datasets.
+The qualitative behavior observed in Fig. \ref{fig:3} is consistent across all data sets, supporting the conclusion that the observed scaling is primarily a property of the circuit construction and depth scaling, rather than of a particular dataset.
+Finally, Fig.~\ref{fig:shot_noise} summarizes the impact of finite-shot sampling on the variance of kernel entries.
+We obtain each kernel entry by estimating the probability of the all-zero state via computational basis measurements, following the quantum kernel construction in Fig.~\ref{fig: 1}.
+Hence, each entry is obtained from $S$ repeated binary measurements as a sample proportion, $\hat \kappa_{ij}=m_{ij}/S$ with $m_{ij}\sim\mathrm{Binomial}(S,\kappa_{ij})$, so that $\mathrm{Var}(\hat \kappa_{ij}\,|\,\kappa_{ij})=\kappa_{ij}(1-\kappa_{ij})/S\le 1/(4S)$.
+Here $S$ denotes the total number of measurement shots to compute one kernel matrix element.
+Averaging over data point pairs $(i\neq j)$, this implies the following decomposition of the observed off-diagonal variance:

+up to correlation effects and finite-sample fluctuations.
+The left panel of Fig. \ref{fig:shot_noise} compares $V_{\mathrm{ideal}}$ (statevector computation) to finite-shot estimates for several fixed shot budgets $S$.
+For the BP-free kernel, the finite-shot curves are nearly indistinguishable from the exact curve over the range shown, indicating that variance due to shot noise is negligible at these polynomial shot budgets.
+By contrast, for the $ZZ$ feature map the exact variance becomes extremely small with increasing $n$, and at low shot budgets the measured variance can be dominated by sampling noise, leading to a visible separation from the exact curve (e.g., already at $n=10$ for $S\lesssim 256$).
+The right panel provides direct evidence for Eq.~\eqref{eq:shot_noise_var_decomp} by comparing the measured finite-shot variance at fixed $n=10$ to the prediction $V_{\mathrm{pred}}(S)=V_{\mathrm{ideal}}+\mathbb{E}[\kappa(1-\kappa)]/S$.
+Note that there is no general requirement that the variance ``saturates'' at $1/S$ as $n$ increases: the effective shot-noise floor scales as $\mathbb{E}[\kappa_{ij}(1-\kappa_{ij})]/S$, and may itself decay with $n$ when typical overlaps $\kappa_{ij}$ decrease with system size.

-Note that the present construction is not based on the principle of covariant quantum kernels \cite{glick_covariant_2022}.
+It is important to note that, despite apparent similarities, the EC-free kernel construction derived and analyzed here is not based on the principle of covariant quantum kernels \cite{glick_covariant_2022}.
 Covariant quantum kernels assume that the data are induced by an underlying group structure.
-In contrast, the permutation-invariant quantum kernels, derived from permutation-invariant QNNs \cite{invariant_schatzki_theoretical_2022}, assume data whose information in terms of interpretation and semantics remains unchanged under the action of the group.
-For instance, the data vectors $\textbf{x}$ may represent sets without any notion of order, i.e., any permutation of the components in $\textbf{x}$ has the same meaning.
+In contrast, we derive permutation-invariant quantum kernels from permutation-invariant QNNs \cite{invariant_schatzki_theoretical_2022}, assuming that the data's semantic information remains unchanged under the action of the group.
+For instance, such an assumption applies if the input data vectors represent unordered sets of elements rather than lists where the order of elements is relevant and conveys information.
+Formally, when representing these sets via data vectors, any permutation of the components in retains the original meaning.
 Hence, the data is invariant under permutations realized through the action of the symmetric group.